luapower/luapower-all/fs.md

 ### `d:close()`

 Close the iterator.
-Always call `d:close()` before breaking the for loop!
+Always call `d:close()` before breaking the for loop except when it's an error (in which case `d` holds the error message).

 ### `d:closed() -> true|false`